AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-34/acsd-51636-company-admin-cannot-add-new-users.md

 * The admin user gets an error message: *Something went wrong*.
 * The admin user cannot create a new customer.
-* Log contains error like:
+* Log contains the following error:

     ```PHP
         report.CRITICAL: Error: Call to a member function __toArray() on null in app/code/Magento/LoginAsCustomerLogging/Observer/LogSaveCustomerObserver.php:123